yzerlaut/pv-sst-dendrites/README.md

 - performs multi-input integration at different locations
 - compares with linear predictions

-## C) Biophysical Modelling of Morphologically-Detailed Reconstructions
+## C) Biophysical Modelling of Morphologically-Detailed Reconstructions (Figure 4,5)

 /!\ Need to compile the NMODL mechanisms for NEURON with `nrnivmodl mechanisms`.